Sailfish: Description

-Considered by many scientists the fastest fish in the ocean, sailfish grow quickly, reaching 1.2–1.5 m in length in a single year, and feed on the surface or at middle depths on smaller pelagic forage fish and squid.
-Sailfish were previously estimated to reach maximum swimming speeds of 35 m/s, but research published in 2015 and 2016 indicate sailfish do not exceed speeds between 10-15 m/s.
+Considered by many scientists the fastest fish in the ocean, sailfish were previously estimated to reach maximum swimming speeds of 35 m/s, but research published in 2015 and 2016 indicate sailfish do not exceed speeds between 10-15 m/s.
 During predator–prey interactions, sailfish reached burst speeds of 7 m/s and did not surpass 10 m/s.

+Sailfish grow quickly, reaching 1.2–1.5 m in length in a single year, and feed on the surface or at middle depths on smaller pelagic forage fish and squid.
 Generally, sailfish do not grow to more than 3 m in length and rarely weigh over 90 kg.

-Some sources indicate that sailfish are capable of changing colours as a method of confusing prey, displaying emotion, and/or communicating with other sailfish.
+Some sources indicate that sailfish are capable of changing colors as a method of confusing prey, displaying emotion, and/or communicating with other sailfish.

 Sailfish have been documented attacking humans in self-defense; a 100 lb sailfish stabbed a woman in the groin when her party tried to catch it.

-Hunting behaviour
+Hunting behavior

 Sailfish have been reported to use their bills for hitting schooling fish by tapping (short-range movement) or slashing (horizontal large-range movement) at them.

 The sail is normally kept folded down when swimming and only raised when the sailfish attack their prey.
 The raised sail has been shown to reduce sideways oscillations of the head, which is likely to make the bill less detectable by prey fish.
 This strategy allows sailfish to put their bills close to fish schools or even into them without being noticed by the prey before hitting them.

 Sailfish usually attack one at a time, and the small teeth on their bills inflict injuries on their prey fish in terms of scale and tissue removal.
 Typically, about two prey fish are injured during a sailfish attack, but only 24% of attacks result in capture.
 As a result, injured fish increase in number over time in a fish school under attack.
 Given that injured fish are easier to catch, sailfish benefit from the attacks of their conspecifics but only up to a particular group size.
 A mathematical model showed that sailfish in groups of up to 70 individuals should gain benefits in this way.
 The underlying mechanism was termed proto-cooperation because it does not require any spatial coordination of attacks and could be a precursor to more complex forms of group hunting.